mikeoller82/VideoGraphAI/README.md

 ## Overview

-YouTube Shorts Generator is an automated script designed to streamline the creation of YouTube Shorts.
-Leveraging asynchronous operations and various AI agents, this tool handles everything from researching recent events to compiling the final video with voiceovers and subtitles.
-Whether you're a content creator looking to scale your production or an enthusiast interested in automated video generation, this tool provides a comprehensive solution.
+VideoGraphAI is a Streamlit-based application designed to streamline the creation of YouTube Shorts.
+Leveraging graph agents with Groq's API Endpoints ( you can honestly change it to whatevr endpoint you want with OpenAI Compatibilty  would work all the sam maybe better) technologies, this tool handles everything from researching recent events with realtime web search capabilties thru Tavily Sarch API to compiling the final video from pexels and pixabay videos with voiceovers from TikTok and subtitles with Gentle.
+Whether you're a content creator looking to scale your production or an enthusiast interested in automated video generation, VideoGraphAI provides a starting point as its very beta, I beg for contributions and  solutions.

 ## Features

+- **User-Friendly Interface**: Easy-to-use Streamlit web application for inputting parameters and generating videos.
-- **Automated Research**: Gathers recent events related to your chosen topic.
+- **Automated Research**: Utilizes graph agents to gather and analyze recent events related to your chosen topic.
-- **AI-Powered Content Generation**: Utilizes multiple AI agents for crafting titles, descriptions, hashtags, scripts, and storyboards.
+- **AI-Powered Content Generation**: Employs multiple AI agents for crafting titles, descriptions, hashtags, scripts, and storyboards.
 - **Media Integration**: Searches and integrates relevant videos and images from Pexels and Pixabay.
 - **Voiceover and Subtitles**: Generates synchronized voiceovers and subtitles using Gentle and TikTokVoice.
 - **Video Compilation**: Assembles video clips, images, voiceovers, and subtitles into a polished YouTube Short using FFmpeg.